 Understanding The Nature Of Your Christian Subculture

-I pray that you would everyday grow in your knowledge of Jesus, that you would walk closer to him as you cast off your entanglements from whatever culture you find yourself immersed in.
-I pray for you, and for me, that we are able to be a light in this dark world, that Jesus would use us to snatch some, if not many, from the flames.
+I pray that you would every day grow in your knowledge of Jesus, that you would walk closer to him as you cast off your entanglements from whatever culture you find yourself immersed in.
+I pray for you, and for me, that we will be a light in this dark world, and that Jesus would use us to snatch some, if not many, from the flames.